nhodges78/ArduinoProjects/MinecraftLamp/readme.md

 ## Circuit Description

 The circuit is controlled by an Elegoo Uno R3 and is shown in [this image](https://github.com/nhodges78/ArduinoProjects/blob/master/MinecraftLamp/Circuit/Circuit_Rev1.jpg), detailed further in the corresponding [schematic](https://github.com/nhodges78/ArduinoProjects/blob/master/MinecraftLamp/Circuit/Circuit_Rev1.png).
+A brief functional demonstration of the working circuit can be found [on YouTube](https://www.youtube.com/watch?v=98_461uSXLU).

 ### Components
 * (5) 220 ohm resistors